 It’s all about the view – Mark SaRGEANT Rocksalt

 Mark Sargeant – owner of Folkestone’s very own Rocksalt and The Smokehouse is a chef with many accolades.
-Currently to be seen on Channel Four’s Beat the Chef, his titles include Young Chef of the Year 1996, Chef of the Year 2001, Michelin Star award winner, Head Chef for Gordon Ramsay at Claridges… Now co-owner of Folkestone’s very own Folkelife wanted to know why Mark changed the high-life of London to live and work in Folkestone.
+Currently to be seen on Channel Four’s Beat the Chef, his titles include Young Chef of the Year 1996 and Chef of the Year 2001.
+He’s a Michelin Star award winner, was Head Chef for Gordon Ramsay at Claridges… Now co-owner of Folkestone’s very own Rocksalt, Folkelife wanted to know why Mark changed the high-life of London to live and work in Folkestone.

-“There is an old saying around here that you don’t choose Folkestone, Folkestone chooses you – and it’s true!
+“There is an old saying around here that you don’t choose Folkestone, Folkestone chooses you.
+And it’s true!
 I never thought of coming here!
-In 2009, before Rocksalt was built I had been running a restaurant in Mayfair for 10 years, I had just left working for Gordon Ramsay and I was wondering what to do.
-I got a call from Josh De Haan who had an idea, a concept for a restaurant in this location – cantilevered around the harbour wall in Folkestone, looking out to sea.
+In 2009, before Rocksalt was built I had been running a restaurant in Mayfair for 10 years.
+I had just left working for Gordon Ramsay and I was wondering what to do.
+Josh De Haan called me with an idea, a concept for a restaurant in this location.
+It’s cantilevered around the harbour wall in Folkestone, looking out to sea.
 What can I say?
 I fell in love with the idea, and it was a hole in the ground at the time!
-I saw the plans for the restaurant, but also the ideas for the town itself, and that’s what I fell in love with.
-So, I moved here, and my kids go to school here, and we’re now Full on Folkestone!”
+I saw the plans for the restaurant, and the ideas for the town itself, and that’s what I fell in love with.
+So, I moved here, and my kids go to school here, and we’re now Full On Folkestone!”

 This area was untapped

-“I don’t think there was one person who didn’t think I was taking a massive risk by moving my wife and family down here and opening up a restaurant.
+“I don’t think there was one person who didn’t think I was taking a massive risk!
+Moving my wife and family down here and opening up a restaurant.
 Obviously, when you’ve had such a high profile life – Michelin star, best restaurant in the country, working for Gordon Ramsay, and you choose to come here – it was a massive risk at the time.

 Folkestone on the food map

 “I saw Rocksalt as part of the jigsaw puzzle of the food scene.
-We wanted to bring people here from all over the country to taste what we do, to take a second look at this place, and think – ahh…!”
+We wanted to bring people here from all over the country to taste what we do.
+They take a second look at this place, and think – ahh…!”

-“When we opened we didn’t want to be ‘that posh restaurant’ – it’s an impressive building, it’s sound business sense but also important for us to be a part of the community so we have to cater for everyone, that’s really important.
-You can have a bottle of wine for £350, and 55 day aged porter house steak for £80, but also there are really good wines for under £20 and fresh, simple food too.
+“When we opened we didn’t want to be ‘that posh restaurant’!
+It’s an impressive building, yes.
+It’s sound business sense, but also important for us to be a part of the community.
+So we have to cater for everyone, that’s really important.
+You can have a bottle of wine for £350, and 55 day aged porter house steak for £80.
+But also there are really good wines for under £20 and fresh, simple food too.
 Our three course dinner when we started in 2011 was only £17.95.
-You can pop in for one course and a glass of wine, or you can come in for a Dom Perignon and the Seafood Platter or you can have a burger at the bar… we want everyone to feel comfortable here.”
+Pop in for one course and a glass of wine, or you can come in for a Dom Perignon and the Seafood Platter.
+You can have a burger at the bar… we want everyone to feel comfortable here.”

 Everything we need is here!